rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 - Automatically Syncronize ECS Components if they change
 - Massively improved events system and action system

-- Rewrote over 50% of the whole project to be more scalable and cleaner
+- Rewrote over 50% of the whole project to be more compact and scalable
 - Small Features such as grabbing objects and dash forward
 - Fixed three major bugs that slowed down the server